-Negative ion shower heads have become kind of popular in recent times.
-While most people usually just go for a KDF or Vitamin C shower filter, negative ion shower heads are a close third.
+Ionic shower heads have become kind of popular in recent times.
+But, do negative ion shower heads really work?

 Let’s breakdown one such showerhead being sold online.
 The seller claims there are 3 main components of the shower head: